PhantomInsights/covid-19/README.md

 I found out that CIUDAD DE MEXICO was written in 3 different ways.
 It has a new line character where it shouldn't be.

-With the following dictionary I'm able to locate similar errors and fix them.
+With the following dictionary we can locate similar errors and fix them.

 ```python
 FIX_STRINGS = [